-Recommended Protection Figures (1 to 3)
+Recommended Protection Figures (1 & 2)

 - Minimum protection

 each storey

 each sleeping area

 every 7.5 metres (25 ft) or hallways and rooms

 - Maximum protection

 All rooms (except bathroom)

-In houses with more than one sleeping area, Smoke Alarms should be placed between each sleeping area and the living area (for example, see figure 2).
+In houses with more than one sleeping area, Smoke Alarms should be placed between each sleeping area and the living area.

-1.3.8.2 Multi Storey Dwelling
+1.3.2 Multi Storey Dwelling

 If your home is on more than one level you will require at least 2 Smoke Alarms.
-The best place for your first Smoke Alarm is in the downstairs hallway near the stairs. (for example see figure 3).
+The best place for your first Smoke Alarm is in the downstairs hallway near the stairs. (for example see figure 2).
 This is because smoke is likely to be detectable in the hallway before it reaches the upstairs landing and bedrooms.